jolonf/Archiver/README.md

 Archiver takes inspiration from a few existing approaches:
 - `NSKeyedArchiver` - Supports serialising subclasses and stores the type (class name) of each object.
 - Swift Data - Uses a macro `@Archivable` to synthesise `decode` methods.
-Requires a schema of all of the types used in the archive to determine subclasses for decoding.
+Requires a schema of all of the types used in the archive to instantiate the correct type when decoding.
 - `Codable` - Uses an `Archivable` protocol for decoding.

 The motivation for Archiver is for it to be a minimial implementation to support archiving and unarchiving objects.
-It is not designed to be conform to arbitrary formats.
+It is not designed to conform to arbitrary formats.
 It is highly opinionated in that respect.
 Even though extra features could be added, the goal is to keep the implementation minimal as a demonstration of the minimum required to support archiving subclasses.

-The Archiver produces a dictionary.
+The Archiver produces a dictionary (similar to `NSKeyedArchiver`).
 This can then be converted to a file format.
 For example the dictionary can be passed to `JSONSerialization` to produce JSON, and it can unarchive from a JSON object produced by `JSONSerialization`.
 There are also convenience `jsonEncode` and `jsonDecode` functions provided.

 ## Usage